ENERGY INVESTMENT ACTIVITY

-The project develops and recommends legislative and other measures, at all levels of government, that will stimulate investment in new power plants—especially renewable energy power plants and biomass cogeneration—in select regions of the country.
-It will also help establish a retail market in which electricity consumers can choose their supplier.
-It will work to improve energy efficiency among distribution system operators and suppliers to reduce CO2 emissions and energy costs.
-The project will also support the BiH Ministry of Foreign Trade and Economic Relations in its role of coordinating the country’s energy sector on its path to European Union accession.
+The project develops and recommends legislative and other measures, at all levels of government, that will stimulate investment in new power plants—especially renewable energy power plants and biomass co-generation throughout the country.
+It helps establish a retail market in which electricity consumers can choose their supplier, and works to achieve energy savings and emissions reductions through regulatory incentives.
+The project also supports the BiH Ministry of Foreign Trade and Economic Relations in coordinating the country’s energy sector on its path to EU accession.
 A strong public outreach and awareness program will ensure BiH citizens understand and benefit from the changes taking place in the energy sector.

-The project also works with energy regulators and govern-ment authorities to develop the necessary commercial processes that allow electricity customers to choose their suppliers according to the prices and services offered.
-Together with key energy stakeholders, the project will assist in drafting an “Energy Efficiency Obligation Scheme,” regulations that mandate energy efficiency measures for distribution system operators and include a financing mechanism for such upgrades.
-Implementation of these measures could eliminate the need for at least one thermal power plant and create jobs in the energy efficiency sector.
+The project also works with energy regulators and government authorities to develop the necessary commercial processes that allow electricity customers to choose their suppliers according to the prices and services offered.
+Together with key energy stakeholders, the project will assist in drafting an “Energy Efficiency Obligation Scheme,” which is a financing mechanism for energy efficiency measures.
+Implementation of EE measures could eliminate the need for at least one thermal power plant and create jobs in the energy efficiency sector.